Since 4 May 2021, couples have been asked to sign a marriage schedule/document at the ceremony, rather than a marriage register.

 How you will receive your marriage certificate

 Once we have entered your marriage into the electronic register, we will produce and post your certificate to you within seven days of the schedule/document being returned to our office.
+You will no longer receive a marriage certificate at the ceremony.
+All certificates will be produced electronically and are no longer handwritten.

 If your ceremony is taking place with registrars in attendance, then they will return the marriage schedule to the office.

-Why the process is changing
+Why the process changed

 The Marriages, Civil Partnerships, Marriages and Deaths (Registration Etc.) Act 2019 modernises how marriages are registered for the first time since 1837, through issue of a marriage schedule system and registration in an electronic register.